 The chamber of commerce and industry backs the project: “Regional economy can profit as well, in particular the life science industry,” says managing director Stefan Wesemann.
 “Businesses can utilise the stem cell products for research and development activities or create new products.”

 Project partner Kai Diercks from soventec GmbH, an internationally operating software company, adds, “We are pleased to support the development of this promising stem cell-based healing process in documentation and logistics with our IT solutions.”

-This year’s Global Biobank Week took place in Stockholm under the motto of “Towards Harmony in Biobanking.”
-BONEBANK’s project partners had the opportunity to introduce themselves to an
+15.09.2017 - This year’s Global Biobank Week took place in Stockholm under the motto of “Towards Harmony in Biobanking.”
+BONEBANK’s project partners had the opportunity to introduce themselves to

 The partners used the conference to exchange ideas with other biobankers and stem cell researchers: “A source of great interest to all was the fact that we use material discarded as ‘waste’ during routine operations.
 Especially biobankers, who are specialised in the conservation of human tissue, are hurt by this wastefulness,” says Christina Bober of soventec GmbH.